 Interestingly dogs don’t get cavities, but they still can have quite a bit of plaque build-up on their teeth.

 Disclaimer: This post may contain affiliate links.
 We only recommend high-quality products that are used and recommended by real owners.
 If you use these links to buy something we earn a small commission.

 Australian Shepherd Teeth Chattering

-The most common cause for your Australian Shepherd’s teeth chattering is periodontal disease.
-This is a painful condition where the gums become inflamed and bacteria eventually deteriorates the teeth, bones and tissue.
+The most common cause of your Australian Shepherd’s teeth chattering is periodontal disease.
+This is a painful condition where the gums become inflamed and bacteria eventually deteriorates the teeth, bones, and tissue.
 Chattering can also be caused by sensitive teeth due to a loss of tooth enamel.

 Our dogs tend to do their best at hiding any kind of pain they are in until it gets pretty bad, but oral pain can be a big trigger in your dog’s chattering behavior.
 This could be due to injury or a more serious dental problem.

 If this is a new behavior it is always best to take your dog in for a visit with your vet.

 Although dental disease may be the most common reason for your Aussie’s teeth to be chattering it’s not the only possibility.
 You will want to be very observant of when your dog is doing it.
 The context could give you some better clues as to why.

 Some dogs may shake, or chatter their teeth when they are feeling anxiety or stress.
 This might be a coping mechanism for your dog when it is in a new situation or around new people.

 If your Aussie is really high energy (most are) and gets over-excited whenever he knows there is a treat coming or they see you get out their favorite toy this could induce the teeth chattering or grinding.